Around France

 Saucisson-sec, a specialty of France

-Freshly marinaded olives
+Freshly marinated olives

-The olive oil pressing had been finished for the day; nevertheless, I was given a demonstration of the equipment and the process.
+The oil pressing had been finished for the day; nevertheless, I was given a demonstration of the equipment and the process.

 IMG_8380